GeniusTang/Afann/README.md

 ## Usage:
 ```
 usage: alignmentfree.py [-h] [-a METHOD] -k K [-m M] [-f FILENAME]
-                        [-f1 FILENAME1] [-f2 FILENAME2] [-d DIR] [-o OUTPUT]
+                        [-s SEQUENCE_FILE] [-f1 FILENAME1] [-f2 FILENAME2]
+                        [-s1 SEQUENCE_FILE_1] [-s2 SEQUENCE_FILE_2] [-d DIR]
-                        [-t THREADS] [-r] [--BIC]
+                        [-o OUTPUT] [-t THREADS] [-r] [--BIC]
 ```

 Optional arguments:
 ```
   -h, --help           show this help message and exit
   -a METHOD            A list of alignment-free method, separated by comma:
                        d2star,d2shepp,CVtree,Ma,Eu,d2
   -k K                 Kmer length
-  -m M           Markovian Order, required for d2star, d2shepp and CVtree
+  -m M                 Markovian Order, required for d2star, d2shepp and
+                       CVtree
-  -f FILENAME    A file that lists the paths of all samples, cannot be used
+  -f FILENAME          A file that lists the paths of all samples, cannot be
-                 together with -f1, -f2
+                       used together with -f1, -f2
+  -s SEQUENCE_FILE     A fasta file that lists the sequences of all samples,
+                       cannot be used together with -f, -f1, -f2, -s1, -s2
-  -f1 FILENAME1  A file that lists the paths of the first group of samples,
+  -f1 FILENAME1        A file that lists the paths of the first group of
-                 must be used together with -f2, cannot be used together with
+                       samples, must be used together with -f2, cannot be used
-                 -f
+                       together with -f, -s, -s1, -s2
-  -f2 FILENAME2  A file that lists the paths of the second group of samples,
+  -f2 FILENAME2        A file that lists the paths of the second group of
-                 must be used together with -f1, cannot be used together with
+                       samples, must be used together with -f1, cannot be used
-                 -f
+                       together with -f, -s, -s1, -s2
+  -s1 SEQUENCE_FILE_1  A fasta file that lists the sequences of the first
+                       group of samples, must be used together with -s2,
+                       cannot be used together with -f, -f1, -f2, -s
+  -s2 SEQUENCE_FILE_2  A fasta file that lists the sequences of the second
+                       group of samples, must be used together with -s1,
+                       cannot be used together with -f, -f1, -f2, -s
   -d DIR               A directory that saves kmer count
   -o OUTPUT            Prefix of output (defualt: Current directory)
   -t THREADS           Number of threads
   -r                   Count the reverse complement of kmers (default: False)
   --BIC                Use BIC to estimate the Markovian orders of sequences
 ```